 Take photos on your smartphone of everything before you pack up.
 When you arrive these images will help you quickly arrange your new rooms in a familiar way.
-Also if you chose to book an unpacking service they will have a reference to work from.
-Over the years we've collected lots of ideas to help make a relocation smoother.
-We call these Relocation Hacks and you can read more of these online at crownrelo.com
+If you book an unpacking service they will have a reference to work from.